Pampered Chef is a popular network marketing company that offers home and kitchen products via the direct sales model.

 However, it could be a fun side gig if you’re really into their products or like the idea of doing cooking demonstrations as a hobby.
 The company itself is honest about earning potential, stating on their website that 75% of their consultants hold other jobs.

-This isn’t full-time income, but hey, who am I to stop you from getting a 50% discount on a new blender?
+This isn’t full-time income by any means, but hey, who am I to stop you from getting a 50% discount on a new blender?